mrigakshipandey/sched_ext/README.md

 ---

 ## Global FIFO Scheduler
+The BPF side of the scheduler is mostly implemented as a set of callbacks to be invoked via an operations structure, each of which informs the BPF code of an event or a decision that needs to be made.
+The list is long; the full set can be found in [include/sched/ext.h](https://github.com/htejun/sched_ext/blob/sched_ext-v2/include/linux/sched/ext.h#L165) in the SCHED_EXT repository branch.

 ![image](https://github.com/user-attachments/assets/5517b5d5-ee9a-4dd7-87b4-862206c97376)

 To make this happen, we need a global DSQ.
 Whenever a task wakes up, it is enqueued in the DSQ.